flokoe/bash-hackers-wiki/docs/syntax/grammar/parser_exec.md

 shell function named `command_not_found_handle()` using the failed command as arguments.
-This can be used to provide user friendly messages or install software packages etc. Since this function runs in a separate execution environment, you can\'t really influence the main shell with it (changing directory, setting variables).
+This can be used to provide user friendly messages or install software packages etc. Since this function runs in a separate execution environment, you can't really influence the main shell with it (changing directory, setting variables).

 FIXME to be continued